midwesternrodent/midwesternrodent.github.io/content/post/LXC-GPU-Passthrough/LXC-GPU-Passthrough.md

 sysctl kernel.perf_event_paranoid=0
 ```

-You can now run `intel_gpu_top` within your LXC and it will work as expected, showing you all processes on the hypervisor that are running on the GPU.
-This value will reset to `4` after you reboot your proxmox server, but if you want to revert it without a reboot simply change it back manually and it will take affect immediately.
+You can now run `intel_gpu_top` within your LXC and it will work as expected, showing you all processes on the LXC that are running on the GPU, This value will reset to `4` after you reboot your proxmox server, but if you want to revert it without a reboot simply change it back manually and it will take effect immediately.

 If you want this to persist after a reboot of the proxmox host, you can create the file `/etc/sysctl/local.conf` and paste the same command you used above into that file.